• Share this on:

 Ock Pop Tok – Laos

-Lao Ock Pop Tok (‘East Meets West’) brings eastern tradition together with western innovation to keep local textile traditions culturally and commercially viable.
-The artisan social enterprise was founded and is also run by women, and is based on fair trade and sustainable values.
+Lao Ock Pop Tok (‘East Meets West’) merges Eastern tradition with Western innovation to keep local textile traditions culturally and commercially viable.
+The female-founded artisan social enterprise is run by women and operates based on fair-trade and sustainable values.
 Its mission is clear: “to elevate the profile of Lao textiles and artisans, to increase economic opportunities for artisans, and to facilitate creative and educational collaboration in Laos and worldwide”.

-Ock Pop Tok specialises in handmade items made of locally sourced natural and organic raw materials.
-Its blankets and throws are made primarily of hand-spun cotton and are coloured with natural dyes such as indigo (blue), sapaan (pink) and rosewood (brown).
-They are produced via the Village Weavers Project – which employs about 400 artisans from 17 different ethnic groups – and at the Living Crafts Centre.
-Travellers can also visit the centre to learn about the textiles and take classes.
+Ock Pop Tok specialises in handmade items made of locally sourced natural raw materials, such as cotton, silk and jungle vine.
+Its organic cotton blankets and throws are woven on a four-pedal loom, creating a textured diamond pattern.
+They are produced via the Village Weavers Project – which employs artisans from 15 different ethnic groups – and at the Living Crafts Centre.
+Travellers can also visit the centre to learn about textiles and take classes.

 Janavi - India

-Luxury brand Janavi produces scarves, blankets and cushion covers for the premium market.
-To cater to this segment, it uses high quality materials – particularly ethically sourced cashmere.
-Their team of artisans specialises in a range of key production processes, from weaving, dyeing and hand-painting, to knitting, crocheting and traditional hand-embroidering.
-See an example of handmade blankets.
+Luxury brand Janavi produces hand-crafted scarves, blankets and cushion covers for the premium market.
+To cater to this segment, the family-run company uses high-end materials – particularly ethically sourced cashmere.
+Their team of artisans specialises in a range of textile production techniques, from weaving, dyeing and hand-painting, to knitting, crocheting and traditional hand-embroidering.

-Janavi’s finely woven or knitted blankets are made of cashmere, merino wool, or Egyptian cotton.
+Janavi’s finely woven or knitted blankets are made of cashmere, merino wool, or cotton.
 These handmade blankets generally come in plain colours, with a woven motif such as herringbone and a (contrasting) cross-stitched rib.
-Their main selling point is the quality of the materials, providing “comfortable warmth, and easy breathability”.
-Prices range from about $250 (cotton) to $1,100 (cashmere).
+Some have complex embroidered designs inspired by nature.
+The blankets’ main selling point is the quality of the materials, providing “comfortable warmth, and easy breathability”.
+Prices range from about $235 (cotton) to $2,440 (embroidered cashmere).

-Because blankets and throws have both practical and decorative purposes, most of the competition comes from products within the same group.
-For example, blankets and throws are in competition with bed textiles, in particular bedspreads and duvet covers, made specifically for the bedroom.
+Because blankets and throws have both practical and decorative purposes, most competition comes from products within the same group.
+When it comes to products for the bedroom, there is additional competition from bed textiles – particularly bedspreads and duvet covers.

 Tips:

 • Compare your products and company to the competition.
-You can use the ITC Trade Map to search for exporters by country and compare them based on market segment, price, quality and target countries.
+You can use the ITC Trade Map to find exporters per country.

-• For more information on competing products, see our report on bed textiles.
+• For more information on competing products, see our study on bed textiles.

 4. What are the prices for blankets and throws on the European market?

-Prices for blankets and throws vary across market segments, which range from low-end to high-end.
-After adding in logistics costs, wholesaler and retail margins, and Value Added Tax (VAT), European consumer prices amount to about 4 to 6.5 times your selling price.
+Prices for blankets and throws vary across market segments.
+After adding logistics costs, wholesaler and retail margins, and Value Added Tax (VAT), European consumer prices amount to about 4-6.5 times your selling price.

-Table 1: Indication of consumer prices of blankets and throws in Europe
+Table 1: Indicative consumer prices of blankets and throws in Europe

 Low-endMid-endHigh-end/premium

-Consumer prices will depend on the value perception of the product in a particular segment.
-This is influenced by the marketing mix.
+Consumer prices depend on the value perception of your product in a particular segment.
+This is influenced by your marketing mix.

 Source: Globally Cool, GO!
 Good Opportunity & Remco Kemper

-The European consumer price of blankets and throws is about 4 to 6.5 times the selling (FOB) price.
-In addition to energy, labour and transport costs, FOB prices depend greatly on the availability and cost of raw materials.
-Occasional cost increases are not passed directly on to the consumer, so they squeeze the margins of exporters, importers and retailers.
-The recent pandemic-related disruptions have resulted in longer-term cost increases.
-Because of this continuing pressure, some European retailers have now decided to increase their consumer prices.
+The European consumer price of your blankets and throws is about 4-6.5 times your FOB price.
+Besides energy, labour and transport costs, FOB prices depend heavily on the availability and cost of raw materials.
+Occasional cost increases are not directly passed on to the consumer, so they put pressure on margins in the supply chain.
+However, recent disruptions have resulted in longer-term cost increases.
+This continuing pressure has made many European retailers raise their consumer prices.
+If costs drop again, consumer prices may follow.

 Consumer prices generally consist of:

-Figure 6: Indication of price breakdown for blankets and throws in the supply chain
+Figure 9: Price breakdown indication for blankets and throws in the supply chain

-Indication of price breakdown for blankets and throws in the supply chain
+Figure 9: Price breakdown indication for blankets and throws in the supply chain

 Source: Globally Cool, GO!
 Good Opportunity & Remco Kemper